 According to the World Travel and Tourism Council (WTTC), travel and tourism contributed approximately 14.7 percent of GDP in Namibia, and 15.4 percent to total employment in 2019.
 Excluding neighboring African countries, the United States represents Namibia’s third-largest tourist market (behind Germany and the United Kingdom).
 Many American tourists visit as part of package tours.
 American game hunters are a growing and important segment for Namibian tourism operators.

-Currently, the Namibian tourism industry is fighting for survival.
-The impact of COVID-19 hollowed out the industry, causing mass business closures, layoffs, and unsustainable debt.
-Experts predict tourism industry recovery will be painful and slow with pre-COVID levels of visitors and revenue unlikely to return until 2024.
-Disruption will reshape Namibia’s tourism industry and could create new opportunities for U.S. businesses.
+Currently, the Namibian tourism industry is recovering from the negative impacts of the COVID-19 pandemic.
+COVID-19 and its associated reduction in global travel hollowed out the tourism industry, causing mass business closures, layoffs, and unsustainable debt.
+Experts predict tourism industry recovery will be slow with pre-COVID levels of visitors and revenue unlikely to return until 2024.

 - Hospitality, restaurant, hotel management and training